 3. Free gifts

 Level up your holiday sales by offering free gifts with each purchase for a limited period.
 It shows your holiday spirit, and more importantly that you value your customers and want to reward their loyalty.
 In turn, they will feel more special, and it will motivate their buying decision.
 Offer something inexpensive along with every purchase of a certain amount.
 Even though the gift is free, you will be able to increase its value by making it this season’s limited edition.
-Even better: As the free gift comes only with a certain purchase amount, it will increase your sales and boost your conversion.
+Even better: as the free gift comes only with a certain purchase amount, it will increase your sales and boost your conversion.
+This can also be in the form of an Interactive Popup with a free sample.

 4. Discounts